Bamboo Grass and Paulownia Natsume Matcha Container

 Estimated Shipping Widget will be displayed here!

-This "Natsume" is lacquered with a technique called "tame-urushi," in which a base coat of vermilion is applied and finished with a coat of translucent lacquer over it, so that the reddish color increases with time.
+This natsume matcha container is lacquered with a technique called tame-urushi, in which a base coat of vermilion is applied and finished with a coat of translucent lacquer over it, allowing the reddish color to deepen over time.
 The chic colors are well suited to the dignified bamboo grass and paulownia tree paintings.

 To avoid moisture, do not wash in water.
 We recommend cleaning with a soft cloth or brush.